aws-samples/aws-waf-classic-workshop/README.md

 ## Learning Objectives

-* Understand the functionality provided by WAF
+* Understand the built in functionality provided by AWS WAF
-* Understand how the Security Automation Solution extends WAF
+* Understand how the Security Automation Solution extends AWS WAF
 * Understand how to configure the Security Automation Solution

 ## Prerequisites